TheMarex/ba-thesis/text/3_pattern.md

 It was observed that specifying a good target height for the CoM is of utmost importance for the quality of the IK.
 For the model of \name{Armar IV} that used here, a height of $0.86$ m yielded the best results.

-### Trajectory Export
+### Trajectory export

 The trajectory was exported in open \name{MMM} trajectory format.
 The format was extended to export additional information useful for debugging and controlling the generated trajectory.
-That means besides the joint values and velocities the trajectory also includes the CoM and ZMP trajectory that was used to derive them.
+Besides the joint values and velocities the trajectory also includes the CoM and ZMP trajectory.
-Also information about the current support phase is saved.
+Also, information about the current support phase is saved.
-For convenience the pose of chest, pelvis, left and right foot are exported as homogeneous matrices as well.
+For convenience, the pose of chest, pelvis, left and right foot are exported as homogeneous matrices as well.
-This was done to save the additional step of computing them again from the exported joint trajectory for the stabilizer and also eliminate an additional error source while debugging.
+This saves the additional step of computing them again for the stabilizer and also eliminate an additional error source while debugging.